Ladyymv/yuno/README.md

 # yuno

-El presente proyecto es únicamente para generar el token mediante el uso del SDK FULL Es necesario implementar el API en alguna plataforma, tal como APIDog, Insomia, Postman, entre otros.
+#This project is only for generating tokens using the FULL SDK.

+#It is necessary to implement the API on some platform, such as APIDog, Insomia, Postman, among others.